ZHaskell/docs/Z-Data/Array.md

 In Haskell `1 + 2` and `3` are both references, they can be used interchangeably: a function expecting an `Int` argument can accept both pointers.
 This is done by *entering* the heap objects. i.e. execute the entry code following the info-table.
 The entry code for constructors are simply returns.
 For thunks the code will do evaluation and the `reserved` word above is reserved exactly for evaluation result, by writing a forward pointer and change the thunk box into an indirection box.

-The evaluation may fail(diverged recursion, stackoverflow, etc.), so the pointer could potentially point to an undefined value, this kind of things are called *bottom* in haskell, written as `_|_`.
+The evaluation may fail(diverged recursion, stackoverflow, etc.), so the pointer could potentially point to an undefined value, this kind of things are called *bottom* in Haskell, written as `_|_`.
 The intuition for this name is that all the other evaluated values have certain meaning, but bottom doesn't, it sits lower in the spectrum of determinism, concreteness, usefulness ... whatever suits your mind.
 Hence comes the concept of `lifted` type, i.e. types which contain `bottom` values, or more formly, inhabited by `_|_`.

 As you expected, most of the boxed type can be inhabited by `_|_`, the thunk may explode and terminate your program, or call `error` or `undefined` in base.
 And most of the unboxed types are unlifted types. e.g. It's impossible that an `Int#` would stand for an undefined value, because all 1-0 arrangements would represent a `Int#`, or put it another way: there's no way we get a bottom from `Int#`, because it doesn't have an info-table, and we can't enter it.

 But some boxed unlifted types do exist, e.g. `MutableArray#/Array#` are such types, their representation on heap have an info-table pointer, but they were never entered.
 All the primitive operations manipulating them won't enter them, and the only way to create them is via `newArray#`, `cloneArray#`, etc.

-To efficiently store boxed unlifted types, `Unlifted` class and `UnliftedArray` type are introduced similar to `Prim` and `PrimArray`, `UnliftedArray` store unlifted references instead of normal haskell ADTs.
+To efficiently store boxed unlifted types, `Unlifted` class and `UnliftedArray` type are introduced similar to `Prim` and `PrimArray`, `UnliftedArray` store unlifted references instead of normal Haskell ADTs.
 Comparing `Array Array`, `UnliftedArray Array` could remove a level of redirection, i.e. remove item's `Array` box and store `Array#` directly.

 # More on arrays